 1. Brian Halligan

-Brian Halligan is the CEO and cofounder of HubSpot, so naturally, we’re a big fan of him over here at Bluleadz.
-He’s also written two books on marketing and is an MIT professor.
+Brian Halligan is the executive chairperson and co-founder of HubSpot, so naturally, we’re a big fan of him over here at Bluleadz.
+He’s also written two books on marketing (Inbound Marketing, which was co-written with Dharmesh Shah, and Marketing Lessons from the Grateful Dead, co-written with David Meerman Scott) and is an MIT professor.
 That being said, his career path is impressive, but it’s not what makes him a great leader.

 His Daily Habit: Get a Little Shut Eye.